 Similar to watermelon, zucchini’s most bountiful nutrient is water: 95%.
-This all-important nutrient helps to regulate temperature, promote healthy digestion and curb constipation by producing softer stools.
+This all-important nutrient helps to regulate temperature, promote healthy digestion and curb constipation by producing softer stools, hence it is also one of the most important vegetables to consume after IV therapy.
 And while zucchini doesn’t have the fiber content of, say, peas or broccoli, it’s got enough to help move things along by producing bulkier stools.

 Feeling blah?
 Reach for some zucchini!
 Because zucchini provides healthy doses of many B vitamins, especially vitamin B6, it can help boost energy production and reduce fatigue.
 What’s more, vitamin B6, which is involved in the production of mood-elevating serotonin, may also help regulate sleep and lift spirits.

 And, like most plant-based foods, zucchini is packed with antioxidants, those magical molecules that minimize cell damage that may lead to heart disease, cancer, macular degeneration, and other age-related diseases.
 Research indicates the highest levels are found in the zucchini’s skin and that yellow zucchinis may contain slightly higher levels than green ones.

 Finally, regular consumption of zucchini may help you lose weight.
 But if you have cellulite, treatment for reduction of cellulite in Las Vegas is popular among weight watchers.
 Rich in water and fiber and yet low in calories (only 40 per small zucchini), zucchini may help you feel full longer and reduce hunger—potentially leading to weight loss over time.

 Zucchini “Noodles” with Sesame-Peanut Sauce